Brigham and Women’s Hospital

 Our program faculty bring expertise from a wide variety of backgrounds and sleep training including internal medicine, neurology, psychiatry, pulmonary and critical care disorders, pediatrics, pediatric pulmonology, otolaryngology and dental sleep medicine.

-Faculty at Brigham and Women’s Hospital include: Charles Czeisler, MD, PhD, Stuart F. Quan, MD, Lawrence Epstein, MD, Susan Redline, MD, MPH, Rohit Budhiraja, MD, Andrew Wellman, MD, Milena Pavlova, MD, Jamie Johnsen, MD, Sogol Javaheri, MD, MPH, Olabimpe Omobomi, MD, Suzanne Bertisch, MD, MPH, Salma Batool-Anwar, MD, MPH, Khalid Ismail, MD, Jeanne F. Duffy, MBA, PhD, Elizabeth B. Klerman, MD, PhD, Shadab A. Rahman, PhD, MPH, Frank A.J.L.
+Faculty at Brigham and Women’s Hospital include: Charles Czeisler, MD, PhD, Stuart F. Quan, MD, Lawrence Epstein, MD, Susan Redline, MD, MPH, Rohit Budhiraja, MD, Andrew Wellman, MD, Milena Pavlova, MD, Jamie Johnsen, MD, Sogol Javaheri, MD, MPH, Olabimpe Omobomi, MD, Suzanne Bertisch, MD, MPH, Salma Batool-Anwar, MD, MPH, Khalid Ismail, MD, Carolyn D'Ambrosio, MD, Jeanne F. Duffy, MBA, PhD, Elizabeth B. Klerman, MD, PhD, Shadab A. Rahman, PhD, MPH, Frank A.J.L.
 Scheer, PhD.

 Faculty at Massachusetts General Hospital, Pediatric sleep medicine include: T Bernard Kinane, MD, Donald Keamy, MD